 Iowa Psychology Licensure Requirements

-Psychology licenses in Iowa are overseen by the Iowa Board of Psychology, which is under the umbrella of the state’s Bureau of Professional Licensure and the Iowa Department of Public Health (IDPH).
-In order to fulfill all the steps required to obtain a license, you must complete specific educational requirements, fulfill necessary supervised work experience, successfully complete the state’s examination requirements, and finalize all licensing applications.
-To make the process easier for you, we’ve written this guide.
-Many questions may arise during this long and detailed process to licensure, such as:
+Psychology licenses in Iowa are overseen by the Iowa Board of Psychology (the Board), which is under the umbrella of the state’s Bureau of Professional Licensure and the Iowa Department of Public Health (IDPH).
+In order to fulfill all the steps required to obtain a license, you must complete specific educational requirements, fulfill necessary supervised work experience, successfully complete the state’s examination requirements, and submit all licensing applications and fees.
+To make the Iowa licensing process easier for you, we have written this guide.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

 Earning a bachelor’s degree is usually the first step that must be taken towards pursuing a license in psychology.
-While a bachelor’s degree must be from an accredited four-year college or university, the degree itself can be either a Bachelor of Arts (BA) or a Bachelor of Science (BS), depending on the course of your studies.
 Your bachelor’s degree does not have to be in the field of psychology, though if it is not, you will likely have to complete certain prerequisites before applying to a master’s or doctoral program.
 A typical course of full-time study for a bachelor’s degree should take four years and 120 course credits to complete.

-Most doctoral programs either do not require a master’s degree or offer a master’s degree as part of the (PsyD or PhD) degree.
+Most doctoral programs either do not require a master’s degree or offer a master’s degree as part of the PsyD or PhD degree.
 However, if your bachelor’s degree was in a field other than psychology or if you wish to gain additional educational experience before dedicating yourself to a doctoral program, you may choose to pursue a stand-alone master’s degree.
-As with a bachelor’s degree, a master’s degree can be either in the arts (a Master of Arts or MA) or the sciences (a Master of Science or MS), and both are acceptable if you want to become a psychologist in Iowa.
-An MA is typically more rooted in liberal arts while an MS has more of a focus on science and research.
-Master’s degrees usually take about two full-time years and 30-40 credits to complete.
+Master’s degrees in psychology usually take about two full-time years and 30-40 credits to complete.

-1. Gain one year of supervised professional experience (SPE) in your area of training.
+3. Gain 10 months of supervised experience in your area of training.

-You have a choice to complete the application online or by printing and mailing it to the Board.
-Regardless, a fee of $120 will be due at that time via credit card with online payments or via check with your printed and mailed application.
+You must complete the application online and pay the $120 application fee.
 In addition to the application form, your doctoral program will need to send an official transcript signifying the completion of your studies directly to the Board.
-You will also need to submit your Supervision Registration and Report forms with the application.
-Upon approval of your completed application, the Board will notify the Association of State and Provincial Psychology Boards (ASPPB) of your qualification to take the EPPP.
+You will also need to submit your Supervision Registration and Supervision Report forms with the application.
+Upon approval of your completed application, the Board will notify the Association of State and Provincial Psychology Boards (ASPPB) of your qualification to take the national exam.
 The ASPPB will notify you of your eligibility via email and will provide instructions on how to schedule the exam.

 To become licensed as a psychologist in the state of Iowa, you must pass the Examination for Professional Practice in Psychology (EPPP).
-This is a standardized, national exam of 225 multiple choice questions meant to measure your understanding of advanced psychological theories, clinical situations, ethics, and research.
-The cost of the exam is $687.50 and is due upon registration and scheduling.
+This is a standardized, national exam of 225 multiple choice questions developed by the ASPPB meant to measure your understanding of advanced psychological theories, clinical situations, ethics, and research.
 Once you are approved to take the EPPP you have one year in which to schedule and take the exam.
 A score of at least 500 is considered passing by both the EPPP standards and those of the state of Iowa.
+You can find an EPPP practice exam on the ASPPB website.

 The Iowa Board of Psychology will notify you of your EPPP score by mail within two weeks of your completion of the exam.
 Should you receive a passing score, your license to practice psychology will be included with this notification.